JonGerhardson/masshoLLM/Readme.md

  "Commons Clause" License Condition v1.0 + Apache

- Commercial use here explicitly includes running this in a newsroom to find story leads, thanksn for understanding.
+ Commercial use here explicitly includes running this in a newsroom to find story leads, thanks for understanding.
 Email jon.gerhardson@proton.me